machanism-org/machai/ghostwriter/src/site/markdown/act.md

 Important rules:

-- Placeholders must keep the exact `${...}` format.
+- Keep placeholders exactly in the `${...}` format.
-- They are intended for runtime substitution.
-- They may refer to environment values, system properties, Act properties, public configuration values, or tool-specific settings.
-- Do not rewrite, pre-resolve, or alter these placeholders in Act files or documentation examples.
+- Do not rewrite, resolve, or modify placeholders in Act files or documentation examples.

-The `public.` prefix is special.
-Values whose names start with `public.` are exposed to prompt templates and can be safely substituted into prompts.
+- Placeholders are intended for runtime substitution by Ghostwriter, the configurator, or function tools.
+- Only properties beginning with `public.` are automatically exposed for prompt template substitution by `AIFileProcessor`.

-## Include marker for external prompt content
+## Including external prompt content

 `AIFileProcessor` supports the include marker: